ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ### DNS

-When you connect using our native apps your system's DNS is replaced with IVPN DNS servers.
+When you connect using our native apps your system's DNS is replaced with IVPN's DNS servers.
 This is done to ensure that neither your ISP nor anyone else can eavesdrop on what websites you visit.

 However, some 3rd-party applications or web browsers are configured to use their own DNS.
 When using such apps, your system's DNS is generally ignored, essentially causing a DNS leak.